jcingenit/boilerline-design/src/content/projects/c-slayter-ridge-boiler-line-design.md

 This unique location blends peaceful lakeside living with convenient access to regional services and attractions.

+Information about the Miner's Cove communities can be found here: https://minerscovelakemartin.com/

 ## Design Concept: Oreum

 Oreum draws inspiration from raw ore; rugged on the surface, rich within.